paoespinozarias/OnToology/README.md

 ###Project Plan
 * Provide a better solution for handling private and public repos.
-* Add new features (e.g. integrate with GitLab and Bitbucket)
+* Add new features (e.g. integrate with GitLab and Bitbucket).
-* Deploy on the live server (now on a testing server)
+* Deploy on the live server (now on a testing server).
-* Prepare automated testing (in progress)
+* Prepare automated testing (in progress).
+* Automated tests for pull requests.
+* Use decorators for input validation.
+* Use profilers.

 ###What the system does now: